MyMirelHub/AWS_VideoStreaming/Readme.md

 4. Configure a cloud front distribution for low latency streaming through amazons (CDN
 5. Configure an SNS email notification on successful completion or failure of the job

+## Overview of services used.

+### Lambda
+AWS Lambda us compute service.
+Allow code to be run without proovsioning or managing servers(Serverless) and scales autmatically and allows developers to only focus on the application.

+### Transcoder
+Elastic transcoding service in the cloud.
+Highlt scalable, and allows business to convert media files into suitable versions for their audience.

 ## Creating S3 input and output buckets

  Create two s3 Buckets named